meyer/dex/README.md

 # Installation

-**Dex daemon:** You can run the Dex daemon right away with `./dexd -run`.
-If you’re on OSX and you want the Dex daemon to launch automatically on system start, run `./dexd -install` to install the LaunchAgent.
-Worth nothing: the Dex daemon will launch from whatever directory it’s currently in.
+**Dex daemon:** `dexd` is available as a Homebrew tap.
+Run `brew install meyer/dex/dexd`, then `dexd -install` to install the launchagent so that dexd will start when your computer boots up.

 **Browser extension:** You can find the Dex extension on the [Chrome Web Store][dex-ext].